bmuschko/gradle-cargo-plugin/README.md

 Gradle build by leveraging the [Cargo Ant tasks](http://cargo.codehaus.org/Ant+support).
 The plugin supports WAR and EAR artifacts.

+The typical use case for this plugin is to support deployment during development.
+Cargo is not a good fit for continuous deployment scenarios as it does not provide container management support (starting/stopping of remote containers).
+Keep in mind that Cargo uses hot deployment which over time fills up the PermGen memory of the JVM process running your container.
+Continuously deploying an artifact will inevitablity lead to a `java.lang.OutOfMemoryError`.

 ## Usage

 To use the Cargo plugin, include in your build script: